clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/5-explore-azure-traffic-manager.md

 What are two benefits of Traffic Manager?

-( ) Distribution of traffic and continuous monitoring of endpoint health.{{Distribution of traffic according to one of several traffic-routing methods and continuous monitoring of endpoint health and automatic failover when endpoints fail.}}
+(x) Distribution of traffic and continuous monitoring of endpoint health.{{Correct, Distribution of traffic according to one of several traffic-routing methods and continuous monitoring of endpoint health and automatic failover when endpoints fail.}}

-( ) Resolution of DNS queries and reduced need for DNS servers.{{Traffic Manager uses DNS to direct clients to specific service endpoints based on the rules of the traffic-routing method, it does not resolve queries itself.}}
+( ) Resolution of DNS queries and reduced need for DNS servers.{{Incorrect, Traffic Manager uses DNS to direct clients to specific service endpoints based on the rules of the traffic-routing method, it does not resolve queries itself.}}

-( )  Supports one traffic-routing method and integrates with DNS.{{Azure Traffic Manager supports six traffic-routing methods.
+( )  Supports one traffic-routing method and integrates with DNS.{{Incorrect, Azure Traffic Manager supports six traffic-routing methods.
 The traffic-routing method determines which endpoint is returned in the DNS response.}}